 - Steel made from recycled metals.

 - Reclaimed Wood.
-This can be beautiful!
-When a contractor demolishes a building or does a renovation, they can often reuse the old wood products they salvage for other projects.
+These woods can be beautiful!
+When contractors demolish or renovate a building, they can often reuse the old wood products they salvage for other projects.
 There are lumber yards that specialize in purchasing and selling reclaimed wood.

-- Reclaimed Bricks and other masonry.
-Bricks, stones, and pavers can also be reclaimed and reused.
+- Reclaimed Bricks and other masonry can be a good option for your home.
+Bricks, stones, and pavers can also be recycled and reused.

 - Reuse soils from the excavation for new landscaping.